quicwg/base-drafts/draft-ietf-quic-qpack.md

 semantics, and its design subsumes many of the features of HTTP/2 {{?RFC7540}}.
 HTTP/2 uses HPACK {{!RFC7541}} for compression of the header and trailer sections.
-If HPACK were used for HTTP/3 {{HTTP3}}, it would induce head-of-line blocking due to built-in assumptions of a total ordering across frames on all streams.
+If HPACK were used for HTTP/3 {{HTTP3}}, it would induce head-of-line blocking for field sections due to built-in assumptions of a total ordering across frames on all streams.

 QPACK reuses core concepts from HPACK, but is redesigned to allow correctness in the presence of out-of-order delivery, with flexibility for implementations to